Ultimate Fort Wayne Real Estate Investing Guide for 2026

 Economy

-The average income per capita in Fort Wayne is , as opposed to the state level of . is the per person income for the country in general.
+The average income per person in Fort Wayne is , as opposed to the state level of . is the per capita income for the country in general.

-Salaries in Fort Wayne average , next to across the state, and nationwide.
+Salaries in Fort Wayne average , next to for the state, and in the country.

-The unemployment rate is in Fort Wayne, in the entire state, and in the US overall.
+The unemployment rate is in Fort Wayne, in the state, and in the nation in general.

 Economy Quick Stats